 I feel like almost every law firm I've built a website for in the last year or two has asked me about having a blog.
 I typically tell them all roughly the same thing.
 I believe that the content on your website should be the number one priority.
 This keeps your efforts in one place, instead of diluting them across multiple platforms.

 Yes.
 New content is probably the MOST important thing you can do for your website.
 This, more than any other reason, is why I typically encourage people to focus on their websites instead of starting a blog.
 Unless you have an unlimited amount of time and great ideas to write about, it's going to be difficult to consistently provide new content for your website as well as your blog.
-There is no shortage of ways to include topics that people typically blog about into your main website.
-"Recent Cases", "Law Firm News", and "Legal Articles" are just a few of the possible sections that could be added to your law firm website to display new content.
+On the other hand, writing sub-topic pages for your core practice areas can be helpful both in driving new potential clients to your site, but also making it clear to visitors that you help people in their specific situation.